Explore health content from A to Z.

 Palpitations (an extra or skipped heartbeat)

 Your child will be seen by a pediatric cardiologist.
 This is a doctor who treats heart problems in children.
-Your child may also be seen by an electrophysiologist.
-This is a doctor who is trained to treat electrical problems of the heart.
+Your child may also be seen by a pediatric electrophysiologist.
+This is a doctor who is trained to treat electrical problems of the heart in children.
 The following tests may be done:

-Electrocardiography (ECG or EKG).
+Electrocardiogram (ECG or EKG).
 During this test, the electrical activity of the heart is recorded.
-It is checked for abnormal heart rhythms or problems with heart structure.
+It is checked for abnormal heart rhythms.
+Some problems of heart size or structure may be found as well.
 Small pads (electrodes) are placed on the chest, arms, and legs.
 Wires connect the pads to an ECG machine.
 The machine records the heart’s electrical signals.

 Holter or event monitor.
-During these tests, the electrical activity of the heart is recorded over time.
+During these tests, the electrical activity of the heart is recorded for a longer period of time.
 This is done with a special device to track the heartbeat.
 A log is kept of your child’s activities and symptoms during the day.
-This log is then compared with ECG results.
+This log is then compared with the heart rhythm results.
 With a Holter monitor, the heartbeat is tracked for 24 hours.
-With an event monitor, a button is pressed to record the heartbeat each time your child has symptoms.
-It is worn for periods longer than 24 hours.
+With an event monitor, a button is pressed to record the heart rhythm each time your child has symptoms.
+It is used for longer periods, typically up to a month.

 Exercise stress test.
-During this test, the electrical activity of the heart is recorded.
-It is done while your child is on a treadmill or a stationary bike.
+During this test, the electrical activity of the heart is recorded while your child is exercising on a treadmill or a stationary bike.
 This is done to check your child’s response to different levels of activity (stress).
 Electrodes are placed on the chest, arms, and legs.

-An arrhythmia may cause few symptoms.
+A minor arrhythmia may cause few symptoms.
 It may cause no problems in a child’s normal routine and growth.
 Your child may not need treatment.
-But an arrhythmia that causes severe symptoms can lead to serious health problems if untreated.
+But an arrhythmia that causes severe or troublesome symptoms can lead to serious health problems if untreated.
 Treatment depends on the type of arrhythmia and may include:

 Medications.
-These may be given to regulate your child’s heart rate.
+These may be used to regulate your child’s heart rate.

 Catheter ablation.
 Thin, flexible tubes (catheters) with special wires are guided into the heart.
-The area(s) that are causing the arrhythmia are then destroyed (ablated).
+The area(s) that are causing the arrhythmia are then eliminated with a local application of electrical current (referred to as "ablation").

 Electrical cardioversion.
 An electric shock is given.
 This briefly stops the abnormal electrical action in the heart.
+It "resets" the heart's normal pacemaker.
 The heart can then restart in a normal rhythm.

 A child with an arrhythmia can have an active life after treatment.
 The amount of activity will vary with each child.
 Check with the doctor about what activities your child can do.
 Regular visits with a cardiologist may be needed for the rest of your child’s life.
 This is to make sure that the heart is working right.
 Your child may have a pacemaker or ICD.
-If so, the doctor will need to check it regularly.
+If so, the doctor will need to check it regularly and replace the battery when it runs low.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |